 What is Nylon Fabric?

 Have you seen the words “nylon fabric” in activewear but are not sure what it is?
 Well, we did a little research for you on what nylon is!
-Nylon is known as one of the most useful synthetic fiber in the world.
-It’s a plastic that is in everyday products but is also fibers for making fabrics.
-When it launched in the 1930s truly changed the world!
-In today’s world, you can pretty much live your entire life with nylon by your side.
+Nylon is known as one of the most useful synthetic fibers in the world.
+It’s a plastic that is found in everyday products but is also spun into fibers for creating fabrics.
+When it launched in the 1930s, it truly changed the world!
+Today, you can pretty much live your entire life with nylon by your side.
 You may be unknowingly walking across your nylon carpet or cleaning your teeth with a nylon toothbrush.
-You may even use a nylon umbrella when it rains, or wear a quick-drying nylon swimsuit in the summer!
+You may even use a nylon umbrella when it rains, or you might wear a quick-drying nylon swimsuit in the summer!
 Those are just a few of the things you come across with nylon in them.

 HOW IS NYLON MADE?